 On taking a visual arts class, initial studies most definitely would require the artist to sit in front of an object – a fruit, a glass full of water or maybe even a composition for them to study and draw an impression of what they see.
 As time passes by, the qualities of the same object are somehow enhanced because the amount the artist sees, increases.
-Practice would allow the artist to not only understand details in a profound manner but also incorporate the physical process of drawing as muscle memory.
-Similarly, if an architect, walks up to a building with the intent of ‘empathising’, sketching parts of it – plan, section, elevation or joinery details; would allow the architect to imprint the case study in their memory.
-Moreover, prove as assistance in thinking about how the structure is compiled and stands as it does.
+The practice would allow the artist to not only understand details in a profound manner but also incorporate the physical process of drawing as muscle memory.
+Similarly, if an architect, walks up to a building with the intent of ‘empathizing’, sketching parts of it – plan, section, elevation or joinery details; would allow the architect to imprint the case study in their memory.
+Moreover, it proves as assistance in thinking about how the structure is compiled and stands as it does.

 5. Familiarize yourself with the art world